ziye249235/cardio_final_project/README.md

 3. Suppport Vector Machine (SVM).
 To be tested out in future weeks.

 4. Neural Networks.
 To be tested out in future weeks.

+Because we have only tested one of the four models above so far, we cannot yet decide their strengths and weaknesses as well as the final model to use for our dataset.
+This decision will be made in the weeks to come as more models and tried out.